John Wayne Bobbitt Opens Up About His Infamous Injury, Says It’s All Back To Normal Now

 “I couldn’t believe it, how could someone get away with it,” John Bobbitt told ABC News.

-John Wayne Bobbitt made use of the fame he found from the incident, making appearances at strip clubs and even appearing in a series of adult movies, including one titled John Wayne Bobbitt: Uncut.
+John Wayne Bobbitt made use of the fame he found from the incident, making appearances at strip clubs and even appearing in a series of adult movies, including one titled, John Wayne Bobbitt: Uncut.